 Brascan Gold Activates Earn-in Option on the Alegre Gold Project in Northeastern Brazil

-Vancouver, January 25, 2022 - Brascan Gold Inc. (CSE: BRAS) ("Brascan" or the "Company") is pleased to announce formal activation of the Alegre Gold Project (the "Project") earn-in option agreement in Pará State in northeastern Brazil.
+VANCOUVER, Jan.
+25, 2022 - Brascan Gold Inc. (CSE: BRAS) ("Brascan" or the "Company") is pleased to announce formal activation of the Alegre Gold Project (the "Project") earn-in option agreement in Par?
+State in northeastern Brazil.
 Brascan can now begin exploration of the highly prospective Alegre Gold Property.

 The Project is located on the same gold mineralization trend as GoldMining Inc.'s advanced Cachoeira gold project 15 km. to the north and Oz Minerals' CentroGold Project 30 km. to the south (considered one of Brazil's largest undeveloped gold projects).
 The Alegre Gold Project is accessible by highway from the city of Belem, which, in turn, is accessible by scheduled air services.